fabie37/cups-docker/README.md

+# Notes:
+This is a fork of anujdatars execellent CUPs image.
+I was unable to properly install drivers for the SAMSUNG M2026W so I decided to make a script to automatically pull them from HP's servers and use them locally.

 # CUPS-docker

 Run a CUPS print server on a remote machine to share USB printers over WiFi.
 Built primarily to use with Raspberry Pis as a headless server, but there is no reason this wouldn't work on `amd64` machines.
 Tested and confirmed working on a Raspberry Pi 3B+ (`arm/v7`) and Raspberry Pi 4 (`arm64/v8`).